 CONTENTS

 Abbreviation for cheerful character.
-May also refer to a person or group of people who are at the top of the school caste.
+It can also mean a person or group of people who are at the top of the school caste.

 Yin Kya